AbuKhalil95/aoc-api/README.md

 # Agents of Clouds Assignment API

+Clone and run `npm install`, copy `.env.example` to `.env` and fill in the correct credentials plus a secret for JWT tokens.

+Run the api with `npm start`.

 ## Problem Domain

 Design and develop a solution that will allow the users ( Buyers and Sellers ) to book appointments ahead of time.